Subshifts as Models for MSO Logic: Symbolic Spaces and Logic

 If $\pi : Q_1 \mapsto Q_2$ is a projection and $S$ is a set of $Q_1$-configurations, we define the two following operators:

 Note that $A$ is a dual of $E$, that is $A(\pi)(S) = {^cE}(\pi)({^cS})$ where $^c$ represents complementation.

-\begin{prop} \mbox{} \begin{itemize} \item A set $S$ of $Q$-configurations is EMSO-definable if and only if there exists a set $S'$ of $Q'$ configurations and a map $\pi: Q' \mapsto Q$ such that $S = E(\pi)(S')$ and $S'$ is FO-definable. \item The class of MSO-definable sets is the closure of the class of FO-definable sets by the operators $E$ and $A$. \end{itemize} \end{prop} \begin{pf}[Sketch] We prove here only the first item. \begin{itemize} \item Let $\phi = \exists X, \psi$ be a EMSO formula that defines a set $S$ of $Q$-configurations.
+\begin{prop} \mbox{} \begin{itemize} \item A set $S$ of $Q$-configurations is EMSO-definable if and only if there exists a set $S'$ of $Q'$ configurations and a map $\pi: Q' \mapsto Q$ such that $S = E(\pi)(S')$ and $S'$ is FO-definable. \item The class of MSO-definable sets is the closure of the class of FO-definable sets by the operators $E$ and $A$. \end{itemize} \end{prop} \begin{pf}[Sketch] \correc{Second item is a straightforward reformulation of the prenex normal form of MSO using operators $E$ and $A$.} We prove here only the first item. \begin{itemize} \item Let $\phi = \exists X, \psi$ be a EMSO formula that defines a set $S$ of $Q$-configurations.
 Let $Q' = Q \times \{ 0,1\}$ and $\pi$ be the canonical projection from $Q'$ to $Q$.

 Consider the formula $\psi'$ obtained from $\psi$ by replacing $X(t)$ by $\vee_{c \in Q} P_{(c,1)}(t)$ and $P_c(t)$ by $P_{(c,0)}(t) \vee P_{(c,1)}(t)$.

 Let $S'$ be a set of $Q'$ configurations defined by $\psi'$.
 Then is it clear that $S = E(\pi)(S')$.
 The generalization to more than one existential quantifier is straightforward.